Pronounced: Kera-to-con-JUNK-tiv-eye-tis sick-ah

 Most of the time, the diagnosis of keratoconjunctivitis sicca is made by an eye specialist.
 An ophthalmologist is a physician who specializes in diseases and disorders of the eye.
-He or she can quickly determine the cause of the discomfort by using specialized equipment to view the surface of the eye.
+The cause of the discomfort can be determined using specialized equipment to view the surface of the eye.

 These special tests may include:

-Treatment for keratoconjunctivitis sicca is often simple and very effective.
+Treatment for keratoconjunctivitis sicca is often simple and effective.
 This involves keeping the eye moist and preserving the tears that are made naturally.
-Treatment methods used for this goal include:
+Treatment methods used include:

-It is not possible to prevent keratoconjunctivitis sicca; however, it is possible to prevent complications of keratoconjunctivitis sicca—such as infections—from developing.
+It is not possible to prevent keratoconjunctivitis sicca.
+It is possible to prevent complications of keratoconjunctivitis sicca, such as infections, from developing.
 To help reduce your chance that the condition will worsen, take the following steps: